Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

 The steps files are feature files implementation.
 They are written by the QA.

-This README is written to learn to the QA how to write a step files with our best practices.
+This README describes how to write a steps file with our best practices.

 ## Steps files